The PropertyThe DeFeo TragedyThe Lutz HauntingThe Hoax ArgumentsThe Films

 A month after Ronnie DeFeo was found guilty of the murders, the Lutz family moved into the house — only to move right out again one month later after reportedly experiencing frightening paranormal events.

-The current owner bought the house from the O'Neills in 1997 for $15,000 less than what the O'Neills paid ten years earlier.
-The reason for this is unknown, but one theory is that it may have been due to the condition of the house, as the current owner has since made a lot of imporovements to the property, such as repairing the foundation of the boathouse (which was slowly sinking into the creek).
+Brian Wilson bought the house from the O'Neills in 1997 for $15,000 less than what the O'Neills paid ten years earlier.
+The reason for this is unknown, but one theory is that it may have been due to the condition of the house, as Wilson eventually made many improvements to the property, such as repairing the foundation of the boathouse (which was slowly sinking into the creek).
+After 13 years, Wilson sold the house in September of 2010 to David & Caroline D'Antonio.
+David, a former teacher, was at one point the President of the Amityville Historical Society.

 DATE